 So, what's the catch?
 Well, it's not exactly geared toward video creators.
 That same tool lets viewers skip around, see the good stuff, and leave your video prematurely.

-But there is one upside to the situation.
+But there is one upside.
 The most replayed tool shows you which scenes viewers loved the most.
-Studying those moments will help you get inside the viewer's mind and hopefully make better content.
+Studying those moments will help you understand what excites your audience and hopefully make better content.

 What the 'Most Replayed' Tool Shows You